Principle Investigator

 Yulan Chen

 Yulan is a doctoral student in Vanderbilt's Clinical Science Program in Psychological Sciences.
-Her research focuses on emotional development in the adolescent brain, with particular interests in cognitive processes and the effects of traumatic experiences.
+Her research focuses on internalizing symptom development in adolescence and adulthood, with particular interests in neurocognitive processes and the effects of traumatic experiences.
 She integrates behavioral, neuroimaging, and statistical approaches to identify mechanisms in typical and atypical development that can inform early intervention strategies for supporting youth mental health.
 Yulan received her bachelor's degree in Psychology and Global Health from Northwestern University.
 After graduating, she was the research coordinator of the Vision and Neurodevelopment Lab at Stanford University under Dr. Anthony Norcia where she conducted EEG studies with babies, toddlers, and adults to investigate the development of disparity sensitivity and object perception.
 She earned her master's degree in Developmental Neuroscience and Psychopathology from University College London and Yale University where she conducted her dissertation with Dr. Youngsun Cho, studying how cognitive-motivational phenotypes in older children relate to later psychiatric symptoms and their underlying neural circuits.
 Outside of research, she enjoys playing the flute, exploring new hiking trails, and being a plant mom.

 Lab Coordinator